codefellows-portland-javascript-401d4/image-gallery/app/README.md

-Angular Image Gallery assignment for Code Fellows 401
+Image Gallery assignment #3 for Code Fellows 401

 by Greg Katchmar

-1.0.0  2016-12-06
+1.0.0  2016-12-12

-An exercise involving Anjular component structure.
+An exercise adding SCSS.

 This project is licensed under the ISC License - see the LICENSE.md file for details